In 2025, What Medical Schools Require Casper?

 While most of your medical school application is centered around your grades, hard skills, and personal background, the application does little to shed light on an applicant’s empathy, communication skills, and ethical decision making.
-In order to determine how strong an applicant’s soft skills are, dozens of schools across the United States and the world now require applicants to take the Casper test, which is part of Acuity Insights.
+In order to determine how strong an applicant’s soft skills are, dozens of schools across the United States and the world require applicants to take the Casper test, the major component of Acuity Insights.
 So, what medical schools require Casper, and how do you know if you need to take the test?

 Save our complete Casper Test Guide for the best ways to prepare for Casper, detailed study strategies, Casper dos and don’ts, and frequently asked questions.